Actively Recruiting

 - Following any type of vegetarian diet

-- Unwillingness to restrict fish intake to less than once per week during dietary phases
+- Unwillingness to restrict fish intake to less than once per week during the dietary intervention

-- Allergy, intolerance, or religious reasons to avoid study foods or ingredients, including hypersensitivity to Blue 1 food coloring and wheat gluten
+- Allergy, intolerance, or religious reasons to avoid study foods or ingredients, including hypersensitivity to Blue 1 food coloring or wheat gluten

 - Regular use of prebiotics or probiotics within the past 3 months